elmcraft/elmcraft.org/content/lore/elm-core-development.md

   - That has a clear request or action tied to it directed to a clear recipient
 - Taking personal action
   - Start a project that improves the status quo
-  - Support existing Elm projects that seek to improve the status quo by either contributing to or [funding them](https://github.com/jfmengels/awesome-elm-sponsorship)
+  - Support existing Elm projects that seek to improve the status quo by contributing to, or [funding them](https://github.com/jfmengels/awesome-elm-sponsorship)
 - Seeking understanding
   - Many folks are using Elm in production, and are very happy with it.
 Many folks are so excited about Elm they spend countless hours building tools, projects, attending events, and supporting other community members with questions.
   - Why?
 How are they contextualising & managing the downsides of the Elm core process?